Seed Feeder Placement

 Place your bird bath in the shade, near trees or shrubs if possible.
 The shade keeps the water from evaporating quickly and keeps it fresher.

 Birds wet from bathing don't fly well, so they're more vulnerable to predators.
-Shrubbery nearby gives them a safe place to hide while they preen and dry off.
+Shrubbery and trees at the yard's edge will give them a safe place to hide while they preen and dry off.

 Birdfeeders.com is your leading online source for wild bird feeders, feeder accessories, and bird baths.
 We offer the broadest and deepest set of quality bird feeders to make your wild bird watching experience even more enjoyable!